A simple Google search of “case studies” will quickly show the truth: case studies mean different things to different industries.

 Testimonial for LeadMD, a B2B provider specializing in education and marketing solutions for large companies utilizing marketing automation software:

 This testimonial is from a director at a well-recognized company.
+This gives the same advantage of consumer reviews that show the writer's company and title.
 It shows that LeadMD works for the company’s decision-makers, providing high-level strategy and guidance.
 Plus, LeadMD provides Mr. Bricker’s picture, again connecting the testimonial to the real person who said it.Testimonial for Deacon & Deacon Insurance Agency:

 Let’s face it – no one is too excited by the topic of insurance.
 Not many people get excited when they need to call their insurance agent, and anyone in sales has a tendency to bring out one’s cautious side.
 This testimonial quells the fear of an insurance agent who acts like a “typical salesman,” instead showing levels of customer service that go above and beyond.
 It also calms a prospect’s fears that the agent is after their money, instead of trying to actually help them.